Best washing machine brands

 Choosing the best brand of washing machine

 A brilliant washing machine doesn't just wash clothes.
-It needs to be a model you can rely on and ideally one you would be happy recommend to a friend.
-So, in addition to the average test score, where possible we've also added in that brand's reliability rating and customer score.
+It needs to be a model you can rely on and, ideally, one you would be happy recommend to a friend.
+So, in addition to the average test score, we've also added in that brand's reliability rating and customer score where possible.

 The brand of washing machine with the best average test score also has the highest reliability and customer scores - and is considered value for money by owners.

 The brand that sits at the top of the table is particularly exceptional.
-Not only has it achieved the best average score of all the brands we've tested, almost every model we've reviewed is a Best Buy and it has the highest ratings for both reliability and customer score.
-These are washing machines you can not only trust to do a brilliant job of cleaning, but you can rely on not to break down at the first opportunity.
+Not only has it achieved the best average score of all the brands we've tested, but almost every model we've reviewed is a Best Buy and it has the highest ratings for both reliability and customer score.
+These are washing machines you not only can trust to do a brilliant job of cleaning but can also rely on not to break down at the first opportunity.